aniketDash7/datascience/README.md

 # Data Scientist

-### Education
+## Education
 BSc. in Data Science, Indian Institute of Technology, Madras

-### Work
+## Work
-Enhancing Business Efficiency and Customer Experience for Ali's Shawarma Truck near KIIT University.
+### Enhancing Business Efficiency and Customer Experience for Ali's Shawarma Truck through data analysis.
-The project focuses on analyzing the operational and financial performance of 'Dopamine Dose', a food truck specializing in shawarma wraps located near KIIT University.
-Through a comprehensive analysis of sales data, temperature variations, and customer trends, the aim is to provide insights and recommendations to enhance profitability and operational efficiency.

-Financial Performance Analysis:
-The financial analysis reveals a robust performance with a total revenue of ₹271,460 and a total profit of ₹106,540 over a 56-day period.
-The profit margin stands impressively at 39.25%, indicating healthy financial health.

-Performance Analysis:
-Key findings identify 'Peri peri Chicken Shawarma' as the top performer, generating ₹53,100 in revenue, while 'Special Salsa Chicken Shawarma' underperforms with only ₹3,410 in revenue.
-Sales trends of spicier products show intermittent spikes correlating with temperature drops.

-Temperature Variation Analysis:
-Temperature data analysis suggests potential correlations with sales trends, particularly during temperature declines, although conclusive evidence is lacking.
-Correlation heatmaps reveal weak correlations between menu items and temperature.

-Interpretation of Results and Recommendations:
+### October 2023 - February 2024
+- Sales data was collected primarily for 56 days starting from October 10th 2023 - December 5th 2023 from a local shawarma food truck.
+Data was cleaned and preprocessed for analysis using **pandas**.
+  Popular choice or item from the menu was determined after examining the revenue, profit generation and the units sold.
+- It was roughly noticed that the sales of spicier products on the menu went up with the temperature drop.
+So **temperature variation analysis** was conducted by collecting weather data of concerned dates.
+It was concluded that temperature drop has relationship with sales of spicier products because people tend to eat food which is more likely to make them perspire as a mechanism to keep them warm.
+- Sales data was checked against the holiday list of nearby university to conclude that the customer-base of the business largely composed of students of the university.The street doesn’t have any traffic signal      and it’s fairly wide allowing two-way movement of vehicles.
+The movement of vehicles is usually quite speedy.
+Parking at the side of the street results in immediate towing of the vehicle.
-Analysis indicates a primarily student-based customer demographic from KIIT University.
-Menu item correlation analysis shows no significant dependencies between items.
-Recommendations include optimizing chicken quantity estimations, optimizing location for increased visibility, and investing in online delivery partnerships.
+- Recommendations include optimizing chicken quantity estimations, optimizing location for increased visibility, and investing in online delivery partnerships.

-Optimizing Chicken Quantity Estimations:
 By adjusting chicken quantity estimations based on       menu performance, significant cost savings are projected, leading to a notable increase in profit margin.

-Investing in Online Delivery Partnerships:
-Partnering with online delivery services and investing in packaging solutions can expand the customer reach and increase sales.

-Overall, strategic adjustments based on data-driven insights, such as optimizing operations, diversifying customer base, and leveraging online platforms, can significantly enhance profitability and operational efficiency for 'Dopamine Dose' food truck near KIIT University.
+- The new value for the cost of chicken made the profit and the profit margin jump from **₹1,06,540** and **39.25%** to **₹1,36,464.99** and **50.27%** respectively.
+The profit goes up by **₹29,924** and the profit-margin by **11.02 %**.
+  The new location is adjacent to a huge car parking spot which directly catches the eye of people parking there.
+This opens up the avenue to diversify the customer-base of the business.